angular/components/guides/theming.md

 ### Application background color

-By default, Angular Material does not apply any styles to your DOM outside of its own components.
+By default, Angular Material does not apply any styles to your DOM outside its own components.
 If you want to set your application's background color to match the components' theme, you can either:
 1. Put your application's main content inside `mat-sidenav-container`, assuming you're using `MatSidenav`, or
 2. Apply the `mat-app-background` CSS class to your main content root element (typically `body`).